pester/Pester/README.md

 ### Test discovery

-Pester `Describe` and `It` are, and always were just plain PowerShell functions that all connect to one shared internal state.
+Pester `Describe` and `It` are, and always were, just plain PowerShell functions that all connect to one shared internal state.
 This is a great thing for extensibility, because it allows you to wrap them into `foreach`es, `if`s and your own `function`s to customize how they work.
 BUT at the same time it prevents Pester from knowing which `Describe`s and `It`s there are before execution.
 This makes test filtering options very limited and inefficient.

 To give you an example of how bad it is imagine having 100 test files, each of them does some setup at the start to make sure the tests can run.
 In 1 of those 100 files is a `Describe` block with tag "RunThis".
 Invoking Pester with tag filter "RunThis", means that all 100 files will run, do their setup, and then end because their `Describe` does not have tag "RunThis".
 So if every setup took just 100ms, we would run for 10s instead of <1s.